ciao-project/ciao/ciao-cli/README.md

 ## Priviledged versus non priviledged CIAO users

-Administrators of a CIAO cluster are priviledged users that are part of the `admin` or `service` projects.
+Administrators of a CIAO cluster are privileged users that are part of the `admin` or `service` projects.
 They are allowed to run each and every ciao-cli commands.
 Some ciao-cli commands are privileged and can only be run by administrators.

-Non priviledged commands can be run by all users.
+Non privileged commands can be run by all users.
 Administrators will have to specify a tenant/project UUID through the -tenant-id option in order to specify against which CIAO tenant/project they're running the command:
 ```shell
 $GOBIN/ciao-cli -password ciao -username admin -list-instances -tenant 68a76514-5c8e-40a8-8c9e-0570a11d035b
 ```

-Non priviledged users belonging to several tenants/projects will also have to specify a tenant/project UUID or name through either the -tenant-id or -tenant-name options in order to specify against which CIAO tenant/project they're running the command:
+Non privileged users belonging to several tenants/projects will also have to specify a tenant/project UUID or name through either the -tenant-id or -tenant-name options in order to specify against which CIAO tenant/project they're running the command: